JordanManu/CV/README.md

 ## Jordan Manu

+#### Me, in a nutshell.

 I am a driven, ambitious and outgoing individual that is looking to bring a unique twist to the software industry.
-I am best known for my contagious positive personality, willingness to take on any challenge thrown at me, and my ability to adapt to any situation (I thank being a Gemini for that one!).
+I am best known for my contagious positive personality, my willingness to take on new challenges, and my ability to adapt to any situation (I thank being a Gemini for that one!).

 <!--
 ## Projects